AKKI0511/Tic-Tac-Toe-AI/README.md

 8. **`minimax(board)`**
    - Implements the minimax algorithm to find the optimal move for the current player.

-### How to Run
-To experience the Tic Tac Toe game (`tictactoe.py`), follow these steps:
-1. Clone the repository to your local machine.
-2. Navigate to the project directory.
-3. Run the Python script: `python tictactoe.py`.

 ### Future Enhancements
 Consider exploring the following enhancements for future development:
 - Implement a graphical user interface (GUI) for a more interactive gaming experience.
 - Add difficulty levels to adjust the AI's strategy for different skill levels.

 ## `runner.py` Technical Details

-### How to Run
-To play the Tic Tac Toe game with the graphical interface (`runner.py`), follow these steps:
-1. Ensure you have Python and Pygame installed on your machine.
-2. Clone the repository to your local machine.
-3. Open a terminal and navigate to the project directory.
-4. Run the Pygame script: `python runner.py`.

 ### Gameplay
 - **Player Selection:**